Stay up-to-date on asset tracking trends.

 Providing asset tracking and compliance systems for defense and commercial enterprises, A2B Tracking Solutions has thrived and evolved driving innovative automatic identification solutions to capture, manage, and track asset data.

 IUID compliance is more than just assigning the mark and notifying iRAPT and the IUID Registry.
 Full compliance also includes reporting ongoing lifecycle events such as item maintenance and end-of-life disposition.

 IUID… then what?
 ROI from deploying Track & Trace.

 Data Capture Institute has been tasked by A2B Tracking to estimate the return on investment (ROI) that organizations can expect when budgeting for tracking of items under their control.

 for IUID Verification

-Don’t take it on faith that the labels and plates you accept from your label supplier, sub or prime contractor are appropriate for the lifecycle of the item intended and contain the correct information.
+Don’t take it on faith that the labels and plates you accept from your label supplier, sub or prime contractor are 100% compliant.
 At the end of the day it is you, the contractor or the military receiving agent who is responsible for the information that gets uploaded to the IUID Registry.

 Five Stages of